Mobile Mental Health Resource Clinic (MMHRC) is a free walk-in mental health clinic for high school youth and families in Eugene, Oregon.

 “How do I get my child services?”

 Please let Network know that you wish to have your child start services.
-They can send over the completed intake form and the student’s schedule.
+We will send the student’s schedule to Helene to facilitate setting up appointments.

-It is best for a caregiver to accompany a youth to that first assessment appointment, which can last up to 90 minutes.
+It is best for a guardian to accompany a youth to the first assessment appointment, which can last up to 90 minutes.

-If your child is under 14 years old and you aren’t able to be present for the first appointment, there are some forms which will be sent home with your child.
-These forms need to be completed and returned to Stephanie at the school before services can begin.
+If a student is under 14 years old and a guardian can’t be present for the first appointment, there is an additional form which will be sent home with the student.
+These forms need to be completed and returned to Jon in the front office, or Helene, before services can begin.